Get a free, no obligation personal loan quote with rates as low as 6.99%

-Regardless of the amount earned from your side hustle, you are required to report it to the CRA when tax season comes around.
+Regardless of the amount earned from your side hustle, you are required to report your income to the CRA when tax season comes around.
 By the definition of the law, any act of purposely not reporting income is considered tax evasion.

-While it is unlikely that the CRA will come after you for very small amounts, it is better to be on the compliant side and abide by tax legislations.
-One day you might be earning more money so you may as well take the time to learn about how gig workers are taxed now when your income is small.
+While it is unlikely that the CRA will come after you for very small amounts, it is better to be on the compliant side and abide by tax legislation.
+One day you might be earning more money so you may as well take the time to learn about how freelancers are taxed now when your income is small.

 TurboTax